In Germany, Construction Has Begun On Controversial New Russian Gas Pipeline

 "This gas pipeline is of huge significance for the region," Vogt says.
 "Our small industrial harbor is earning a lot of money because of it."

-But relations between the European Union and Russia are at an all-time low, and many EU countries agree with President Trump's warning in July that the pipeline project, known as Nord Stream 2, will make Germany "captive to Russia."
+But relations between the European Union and Russia are at an all-time low, and many EU countries agree with President Trump's warning in July that the private, commercial pipeline project known as Nord Stream 2 will make Germany "captive to Russia."
 However, the German government gave the final go-ahead for the pipeline's construction earlier this year.

 The Soviet Union began supplying gas to Germany in the 1970s, and Germany now gets roughly 40 percent of its gas from Russia, according to the German Federal Association of Energy Economy.
 The Nord Stream 2 pipeline, following the same route as an existing pipeline known as Nord Stream, will double Gazprom's current supply capacity to Europe.
 While this worries many in the EU, Vogt is not perturbed.